 Dato’ Faridah Merican – Executive Producer & Co- Founder

 Known as the First Lady of Malaysian Theatre, Faridah’s early acting credits include such plays as ‘Lela Mayang’, ‘Tok Perak’, ‘Uda dan Dara’ and ‘Alang Rentak Seribu’, works that defined the Malaysian theatre in the 60s and 70s, and determined the direction that theatre would take in the next few decades.
 In the early 60s, she joined Radio and TV Malaysia.
 Simultaneously, she was involved in the formative years of Malaysian Advertising, and is today, a member of the board of directors of Ogilvy & Mather.
 She also sits on the board of several other institutions.

-In 1989, Faridah co-founded The Actors Studio with her husband Joe Hasham.
+In 1989, Faridah co-founded The Actors Studio with her husband Joe Hasham OAM.
 In June of 2003, floods destroyed the entire complex of The Actors Studio in Plaza Putra, Dataran Merdeka.
 Out of that devastation, Faridah’s ‘nothing is impossible’ attitude generated yet another ground-breaking event – the birth of The Kuala Lumpur Performing Arts Centre, set up by the YTL Group, Yayasan Budi Penyayang and The Actors Studio.

 Faridah Merican was awarded the BOH Cameronian Lifetime Achievement Award for 2004.
-In July 2005, Faridah was conferred the ‘Darjah Dato’ Paduka Tuanku Ja’afar’ by the Yang Di-Pertuan Besar of Negeri Sembilan on the occasion of His Highness’ 83rd Birthday.
-In August 2006, she received an Honorary Master of Letters at University Sains Malaysia’s 35th Convocation.
-Faridah is also the Executive Producer and co-founder of the Performing Arts Centre of Penang (penangpac).
+In July 2005, Faridah was conferred the ‘Darjah Dato’ Paduka Tuanku Ja’afar by the Yang Di-Pertuan Besar of Negeri Sembilan on the occasion of His Highness’ 83rd Birthday.
+The following year, she received an Honorary Master of Letters at University Sains Malaysia’s 35th Convocation.
+Finally in 2014, Faridah received the Outstanding Achievement award under the Arts, Culture and Entertainment category from the Inaugural Malaysian Women of Excellence Awards.
+Faridah now sits on The Laureate Advisory Board and is also the Executive Producer and co-founder of the Performing Arts Centre of Penang (penangpac).

 Joe Hasham OAM – Artistic Director & Co- Founder